software-mansion/live-compositor/docs/pages/guides/offline-processing.md

     ```
     where `video_input_1_spec` and `audio_input_1_spec` are elements producing H264 video and Opus audio respectively.

-    Notice that:
-    - the `required` option is set to `true` to prevent dropping any input frames from the `input_1` input
-    - `offset` is set to `0s`, as we want to start displaying this input from the first output frame

     If you want to use MP4 as an input and output, check out [this example](https://github.com/membraneframework/membrane_live_compositor_plugin/blob/master/examples/lib/offline_processing.exs) for complete pipeline setup.
   </TabItem>
 </Tabs>